 Fabric, clothes, kitchen towels, yarn, socks, tablecloths – this is not a complete list of what people tried to put in the microwave and even switch it on.

 One rarely has an idea of microwaving textile.
 Nevertheless, when it happens so, it must have a reasonable explanation.

 Let’s try to look wider and explain those actions of textile microwaving.

-Starting with the notice that not all kinds of textile can be microwaved, we will move forward and tell you that the most popular thing for microwaving is yarn, and this is widely spread between the housewives who are keen on handmade, namely crochet.
+Starting with the notice that not all kinds of textiles can be microwaved, we will move forward and tell you that the most popular thing for microwaving is yarn, and this is widely spread among the housewives who are keen on handmade, namely crochet.

 There’s often an issue with straightening a used yarn when you undo some handmade hat or sweater and want to use the thread again to create a new piece of clothes or a toy.

 Also, some housewives found out that the microwave oven is a great device to use when you want to bleach your kitchen towels.

 Another non-conventional method for microwaving textile is… Well, imagine that you are going on a date and you find out that you don’t have a clean pair of socks.
 Ugh… The microwave oven is right there to help you.